Reverse logistics: our management of product returns

 - Regulatory compliance: Many industries must comply with strict regulations regarding the treatment of end-of-life products.

-A new module for managing product returns
+A module for managing product returns

 The challenges of interfacing between WMS and CMS